Our Team

 Shelly Pfeil

 With five years of experience in the field, Shelly holds an Associate of Applied Science in Human Services with a concentration in Chemical Dependency.
-Currently certified as a CDCA II and preparing for the LCDC II exam, Shelly is also pursuing a Bachelor’s degree in Social Work at Cleveland State University.
+Currently certified as an LCDC II, Shelly is also pursuing a Bachelor’s degree in Social Work at Cleveland State University.
 Passionate about supporting individuals affected by addiction, Shelly brings empathy, commitment, and a strong desire to help others achieve meaningful transformation in their lives.

 Shaya Fishman, LISW-S